Instructor, CCE Program Coordinator

-Salina Almanzar (sah-lee-nah ahll-mun-czar)(she/her) is a Puerto Rican and Dominican artist, educator, writer, and social justice advocate.
+Salina Almanzar (sah-lee-nah ahll-mun-czar)(she/her) is a Puerto Rican and Dominican visual artist, muralist, and educator.
 Her art and scholarship examine the intersections of Latinidad, feminism, decolonial practice, and Taino spirituality.
 She is specifically interested in what it means to be ni de aqui y ni de alla, meaning being part of a diaspora that is between spaces and between cultures.

 Franklin & Marshall College - BA - Studio Art and English